spapas/spapas.github.io/content/react-redux-tutorial.rst

-The ``reduxForm`` method is used to ``connect`` the form component: Beyond the usual ``mapStateToProps`` and ``mapDispatchToProps`` (we don't use ``mapDispatchToProps`` here), it retrieves a required parameter which is the object used to initialize the form: This object should have
+The ``reduxForm`` method is used to ``connect`` the form component: Beyond the usual ``mapStateToProps`` and ``mapDispatchToProps`` (we don't use ``mapDispatchToProps`` here), it needs a required parameter which is the object used to initialize the form: This object should have

 * A ``form`` attribute with the name of the form.
 This must be unique among all forms in your application
 * A ``fields`` string array with the names of the form fields
 * A optional ``validate`` attribute that is a function that will be called when the form fields are changed

-The validate functon gets an object with the field names with their corresponding values as attributes and should return another object with the field names that have an error and the error message.
-In our case, we want the ``title`` to be required, so the ``validate`` is:
+The validate function gets an object with the field names with their corresponding values as attributes and should return another object with the field names that have an error and the error message.
+In our case, we want the ``title`` to be required and the date to be valid (if exists), so the ``validate`` is:

 .. code::